jcaraballo/vagrant-box-ubuntu-desktop-jammy/README.md

-# vagrant-box-ubuntu-desktop-xenial
+# vagrant-box-ubuntu-desktop-bionic
-Resources to create a Vagrant Base Box with an Ubuntu Desktop Xenial 16.04.4 LTS
+Resources to create a Vagrant Base Box with an Ubuntu Desktop Bionic 18.04 LTS

 ## Requires